What Do Installation, Maintenance, and Repair Helper Do?

-Installation, Maintenance, & Repair Helper Example Help installation, maintenance, and repair workers in maintenance, parts replacement, and repair of vehicles, industrial machinery, and electrical and electronic equipment.
+Installation, Maintenance, & Repair Helper Definition Help installation, maintenance, and repair workers in maintenance, parts replacement, and repair of vehicles, industrial machinery, and electrical and electronic equipment.
 Perform duties such as furnishing tools, materials, and supplies to other workers; cleaning work area, machines, and tools; and holding materials or tools for other workers.

 Life As an Installation, Maintenance, & Repair Helper